 Section 2: State Board of Education Outcomes Response Description A. How is social/emotional growth being measured?
 Current: Currently, we monitor social-emotional growth through chronic absenteeism and through our disciplinary offenses.
 We currently define students as chronically absent if they miss 10% of the school days or more.
 We monitor attendance data weekly and follow the attendance support process outlined below.
 When a student reaches the point where they are missing 10% of the school days, we send parents a letter.
 If a student reaches the 15% threshold, our counseling staff makes contact with the family to see what barriers they are having to getting the student to school.
 If a student reaches the 20% threshold, we conduct an attendance support meeting.
 If attendance doesn't improve after the support meeting, then we recommend the student for district attendance support, file a DCF report, and determine truancy steps.
 We also have a building team that monitors disciplinary offenses.
 This team meets every three weeks to find concerns in the disciplinary data and create Tier 1 materials for instruction to address these concerns.
-Our counselors and assistant principals also monitor disciplinary offenses and refer students to the SIT process if a student shows consistent or increasing social-emotional offenses.
+Our counselors, MTSS specialist, and assistant principals also monitor disciplinary offenses and refer students to the SIT process if a student shows consistent or increasing social-emotional offenses.
 We have set goals to address these issues.
+Our MTSS specialist (ESSER funded) is crucial to developing behavior specific lessons for students based on our building data and acts in many ways in an administrative capacity in processing behavior violations with students.
+Without this position our administrative team would be overwhelmed with disciplinary offenses and have less time for instructional issues.
+It is essential to our building that this position remains.

 Desired State: In our desired state we want fewer than 15% of our students chronically absent.
 We will need to maintain our current practices, but would also need additional resources to alleviate some of the major causes for absenteeism such as lack of transportation or mental health concerns.